tonimctoni/SportMatcher/README.md

  - When reporting results, show nothing for empty vector.

  - There might be overflow bugs.
+Also narrowing bugs.
 Fix them.

 # Frontend Design